-In April 2012, our Advisor agreed to waive the asset management fee otherwise payable to it for each quarter in 2012 and 2013 to the extent that our modified funds from operations ("MFFO") for a particular quarter, as disclosed in each quarterly report, amounts to less than 100% of the aggregate distributions declared to our stockholders for such quarter.
-In December 2013, our Advisor agreed to waive asset management fees otherwise payable to it for the year ended December 31, 2014 to the extent that our MFFO for the year ended December 31, 2014, as disclosed in our Annual Report on Form 10-K for such year, amounts to less than 100% of the aggregate distributions declared to our stockholders for the year ended December 31, 2014.
+In April 2012, our Advisor agreed to waive the asset management fee otherwise payable to it for each quarter in 2012 and 2013 to the extent that our modified funds from operations ("MFFO") for a particular quarter, as disclosed in each quarterly report, amounted to less than 100% of the aggregate distributions declared to our stockholders for such quarter.
+As a result of these waivers, the Advisor waived \$12.2 million of asset management fees payable to it for these periods, in aggregate.
 These fee waivers are not deferrals and accordingly, these fees will not be paid to the Advisor in cash at any time in the future.

-As of December 31, 2013, our Advisor had waived asset management fees of \$12.2 million payable to it since inception.
+Additionally, our Advisor agreed to waive asset management fees otherwise payable to it for the years ended December 31, 2014 and 2015, respectively, to the extent that our MFFO for the years ended December 31, 2014 and 2015 as disclosed in our Annual Report on Form 10-K for such year, amounts to less than 100% of the aggregate distributions declared to our stockholders for such year.
+However because MFFO exceeded distributions declared to our stockholders during the year ended December 31, 2014, the Advisor did not waive any asset management fees.